 * Click here for rating key

 Pallookaville Fine Foods Restaurant Review: While renovating his popular Avondale Estates eatery, Jim Stacy sold the place, yet he remains as a consultant.
 The kitchen is now closed off from view and double doors open onto the patio; the basic feel was not disturbed.
-Launched from a food truck operation, Jim Stacy's funky establishment brims with frolicking fun, yet his approach to food is serious.
-So milkshakes may cost a bit more than at standard outlets; however, they are made with organic ingredients.
+Launched from a food truck, this funky establishment brims with frolicking fun, and the approach to food is serious.
+Milkshakes and malteds may cost a bit more than at standard outlets; however, they are made with fine quality ingredients.
 Boiled peanuts, a Southern fixation, are well done.
-We enjoy Pallookaville’s take on the Reuben, a substantial two-hander that may be ordered grilled but doesn't automatically come that way.
+We enjoy Pallookaville’s Reuben, a substantial two-hander that may be ordered grilled.
 If you have one corn dog a year, have it here.
-Other hot dogs, including a foot-long monster, are specialties.
-Breakfast brings one on a stick that has been dipped into pancake batter before being fried.
-Drizzle it with syrup.
-Determined to dine healthy?
-Salads abound.
-Northerners looking for familiar fare will find poutine with curds hailing from Wisconsin, and egg creams, a New York favorite.
-Adult libations include spirits --- even locally made moonshine --- and plenty of brews.
+All sausages are sourced from the Pine Street Market, right up the street.
+Brunswick stew has great flavor but could be a little juicier.
+Choose from a spicy black bean chili, beef burgers and the original pork burgers.
+Northerners find familiar dishes such as poutine with curds hailing from Wisconsin, and egg creams, a New York favorite.
+Adult libations include grown-up milkshakes and plenty of brews.
 It's okay to bring the family canine to the patio, but by law Pooch must remain outside the patio gate.